-Step 1: Make a SS in GD on some topic from your curriculum but you must use the magic words in the top row of Side 1 and Side 2.
-At the bottom of the spreadsheet where it says Sheet 1, change that (via right mouse click on the PC or control click on the Mac or use the triangle to RENAME) to something descriptive such as Binary Flash Cards by Mr. Bergen
+Step 2: After choosing MAKE A COPY then I want you to put in flashcards questions and answers from one topic in your curriculum.
+Do not modify the top row of template where it says SIDE 1 and Side 2.
+At the bottom of the spreadsheet where it says Sheet 1, change that (via right mouse click on the PC or control click on the Mac or use the triangle to RENAME) to something descriptive such as Binary Flash Cards by Mr. Bergen.